4.345 out of 5 from 786 votes

 Medvial times, swords fights, fantasy creasures such as elfs and demons and an amazing story.
 Both of these share those same treats, if you like one you'll definetly enjoy the other.

 Both Claymore and Ubel Blatt are medievalish, fantasy, action adventure series.
-Both of those are rather dark and contain lost of gore (keep in mind that Uble Blatt contains more mature themes than just that).
+Both of those are rather dark and contain lots of gore (keep in mind that Uble Blatt contains more mature themes than just that).
 If you liked one of those two, then checking out the other one might be worth it.

 I dont want to write it the long way so i will put it in few sentences.
 They are all about an exceptional swordmen (young) that is fighting only for revenge.
 The only difference is that Ares takes part in wars as mercenary and there are other 2 guyz that are expectional too and so some side-events unfold.
 Ares is made purely of humans and wars.